 The Board of Directors

 Robert is a 1990 Construction Engineering graduate from Iowa State and has his professional license in Civil Engineering.
 He has worked full-time for Cramer and Assoc. since 1990.
-Robert is responsible for the estimating, engineering, and management of the office.
+Robert is responsible for land development.

 Lisa brings over 30 years of diverse tax, audit, and financial accounting to her role as Controller at Cramer and Associates, Inc. She is a member of the American Institute of Certified Public Accountants and the Iowa Society of Certified Public Accountants.
 She completed her Bachelor of Science in Accounting at the University of Science and Arts of Oklahoma in 1986.
 She has worked in both public accounting and industry.
 In 2007 Lisa accepted a position in the accounting department of Cramer and Associates, Inc., where she became Controller in 2018.
 Lisa currently manages all accounting functions and personnel at Cramer and Associates, Inc.